Ricardosgeral/relier/README.md

 Such manual process is tedious and prone to errors.

-So, I've decided to invest time developing a 'low budget' acquisition system (hardware and software) that could collect data automatically from multiple sensors.
+So, I've decided to invest time developing a 'low budget' acquisition system (hardware and software) that could collect data automatically from multiple analog and digital output sensors.
 *relier* born this way!

 Please note that I'm not an expert in informatics, in computing, nor in electronics.
 I define myself as an enthusiastic self learner.
 All shown here was developed from my own research, mainly on forums, Github and other websites.
-Thus, it is possible that some things (code, connections,...) could be optimized, or done in a different or better way.
+Thus, it is possible that some things (code, connections, methods...) could be optimized, or done in a different or better way.
 Yet, ***relier*** *acquisition system* performs as intended.
 You can report bugs, suggest enhancements, or even fork the project on [Github](https://github.com/Ricardosgeral/relier).
 All contributions are welcome.